Pliploop/SSLISMIR/_sources/intro.md

 - **Practical hands-on labs** with real code implementations
 - **Evaluation methods** for SSL representations in music tasks

-# 1. Introduction

-## What is Self-Supervised Learning (SSL)?

-*Content to be added: Definition and core concepts of SSL*

-## Why SSL matters for Music Information Retrieval (MIR)

-*Content to be added: Motivation and benefits of SSL for music*

-## Historical context: supervised → unsupervised → SSL

-*Content to be added: Evolution of learning paradigms*

 ## Overview of tutorial structure and code environment